Norfolk Home Learning

 The graded examinations in music are a further boon to home ed families, as the higher grades have a similar value to A/S and A levels.
 (They appeal to younger home ed children as well as those aged 16 and over.)

 Home educated pupils can take their music exams at public centres throughout the UK and further afield.
-In addition, covid has brought the introduction of filmed and computerised assessments which can be taken at home.
+These days there are also filmed and computerised assessments which can be taken at home.

 Tony D Triggs